Our Services

 Do not ignore serious symptoms.
 Early evaluation prevents complications.

-If you're experiencing persistent respiratory symptoms that go beyond typical allergies, especially after mold exposure, check your symptoms using this free Hypersensitivity Pneumonitis assessment tool and share the results with your healthcare provider for a more informed conversation.
+If you're experiencing persistent respiratory symptoms that go beyond typical allergies, especially after mold exposure, take a moment to use this symptom assessment powered by AI to help you understand what might be happening and share the results with your healthcare provider for a more informed conversation.

 Finding black mold in your home is stressful.
 But most exposures do not result in severe illness.